 Houndfish, Tylosurus cocrodilus

-The Houndfish, Tylosurus crocodilus, whose common Spanish name of Agujón Lisero, and is the largest member of the Needlefish or Belonidae Family, known collectively as “Agujónes” in Mexico.
+The Houndfish, Tylosurus crocodilus, whose common Spanish name is Agujón Lisero, is the largest member of the Needlefish or Belonidae Family, known collectively as “Agujónes” in Mexico.
 It is also appropriately named the Giant Mexican Needlefish.

-The Houndfish has a slender elongated rounded body with a dark blue-green upper body, silvery sides and a white belly.
-They have large eyes and the beaks are stout, straight and of modest equal lengths (16-18% of standard length), equipped with many very large long pointed teeth.
-The caudal fin is lunate with the lower lobe being much longer than the upper lobe; the pectoral fins and pelvic fins are relatively long.
+The Houndfish have slender elongated rounded bodies with a dark blue-green upper body, silvery sides, and a white belly.
+They have large eyes and their beaks are stout, straight, of modest equal lengths (16-18% of standard length), and equipped with many very large, long, and pointed teeth.
+Their caudal fin is lunate with the lower lobe being much longer than the upper lobe.
+Their pectoral and pelvic fins are relatively long.

-The Houndfish is an oceanic pelagic found in the first ten feet of the water column.
-They reach a maximum length 162 cm (63.7 inches) and girth of 41 cm (16 inch), documented by a fish that was caught off the beach near La Paz by Neil Kelly.
+The Houndfish are an oceanic pelagic fish found in the first ten feet of the water column.
+They reach a maximum length of 162 cm (64 inches) and a maximum girth of 41 cm (16 inch), as documented by a fish that was caught off the beach near La Paz by Neil Kelly.
 They travel in large massive schools showing up in a chum line and can be taken as a by-catch on live bait.
 They are finicky eaters that like to play with their food and are difficult to hook.
 They are more inshore than other Needlefish; if you catch a Needlefish off the beach it will most likely be this species.
-They are found in all Mexican waters of the Pacific with the exception of waters north of Cedros Island along the west coast of Baja.
-They are a rare, poorly studied species and very little is known about their behavioral patterns.
+They are found in all Mexican waters of the Pacific, with the exception of waters north of Cedros Island along the west coast of Baja.
+They are a poorly studied species and very little is known about their behavioral patterns.

-The Houndfish can be easily confused with the California Needlefish, Strongylura exilus (yellow eye and fins, thin body profile) and the Pacific Agujón, Tylosurus pacificus (long up-curved beak, forked caudal fin, short pectoral fins).
+The Houndfish can be easily confused with the California Needlefish, Strongylura exilis (yellow eyes and fins, thin body profile) and the Pacific Agujón, Tylosurus pacificus (long up-curved beak, forked caudal fin, short pectoral fins).